grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 ### Including spans based on regex and attributes

-The following demonstrates how to process spans that have an attribute that matches a regexp patterns.
+The following demonstrates how to process spans with attributes that match a regexp pattern.
 This processor will obfuscate the "db.statement" attribute in spans where the "db.statement" attribute matches a regex pattern.